layumi/Person_reID_baseline_pytorch/README.md

 ## Ablation Study
 The model is based on Resnet50.
 Input images are resized to 256x128.
+Here we just show some results.

+**Note that the result may contain around 1% bias.(For example, 50th-epoch model can be better.)**

 | BatchSize | Dropout | Rank@1 | mAP | Note|
 | --------- | -------- | ----- | ---- | ---- |